-Norethisterone is a prescription drug that was approved by the Food and Drug Administration (FDA) in 1973 to prevent pregnancy.
+Norethisterone is a prescription drug that was approved by the U.S. Food and Drug Administration (FDA) in 1973 to prevent pregnancy.
 Norethisterone is also prescribed to treat symptoms of endometriosis.
-Norethisterone may be referred to by its alternate drug name, Norethindrone, or brand names Aygestin, Errin, and Primolut N.
+Norethisterone may be referred to by its alternate drug name, norethindrone, or brand names Aygestin, Errin, and Primolut N.

 How do I take it?

-Serious side effects of Norethisterone can include blood clots, heart attacks, strokes, high blood pressure, and migraines.
+Rare but serious side effects of norethisterone can include blood clots, liver disease, prediabetes, heart attacks, strokes, high blood pressure, irregular bleeding, and migraines.
 The risk of these serious side effects is increased in women who smoke or are over 35.
 Norethisterone may cause birth defects if taken during pregnancy.

-Common side effects of Norethisterone include changes in menstrual flow or weight, stomach upset, trouble sleeping, nausea, bloating, acne, abnormal vaginal bleeding, and swollen or painful breasts.
-Many of these side effects fade after several weeks of taking Norethisterone.
+Common side effects of norethisterone include changes in headache, menstrual cramps, bacterial vaginitis, abnormal cervical smear, menstrual flow or weight, stomach upset, trouble sleeping, nausea, bloating, acne, mood swings, weight gain, abnormal vaginal bleeding, and swollen or painful breasts.
+Many of these side effects fade after several weeks of taking norethisterone.